top of page

 Old Fangak

 Before the civil war Old Fangak was home to about 5,000 people, with another 10,000 living in the surrounding area.
 But the war changed everything.
 The small rural village has become a haven for people fleeing fighting up and down the Nile.
 These people, officially called Internally Displaced Persons, or IDPs, have become refugees in their own country.
-Since 2014, some 45,000 IDPs have sought refuge in Old Fangak.
+Since 2014, 30,000 or more came to Old Fangak and made it their home.

 Located in northeastern South Sudan, Old Fangak is primarily home to people of the Nuer tribe.
 It sits on the Zaraf River, a branch of the Nile, in one of the largest swamps in the world: the Sudd.
 There are no roads to Old Fangak, and it is only accessible by boat or small aircraft.